 According to the Energy Saving Trust (EST), around one-third of the heat loss from most homes is through the walls.
-By insulating your walls with cavity wall insulation, you can benefit from saving up to £165 per year on your energy bills, help to reduce your carbon footprint and keep your home warm in the winter months.
+By insulating your walls with cavity wall insulation, you can benefit from saving £100’s on your energy bills, help to reduce your carbon footprint and keep your home warm in the winter months.

 In this blog, we address some of the frequently asked questions from our customers.